calico-blanket/pdf-compare-assistant-patapata/README.md

 python pdf_compare_assistant.py
 ```

-3. Click "Yes" on the confirmation dialog to start the comparison
+3. Click "はい（Yes）" on the confirmation dialog to start the comparison
 4. Press and hold the Esc key to stop the process at any time

 ## Notes